kpassapk/blog/content/posts/literate2.md

 draft: false
 ---

-In the last [post]({{< ref "literate1.md" >}}), we looked at an extension for Visual Studio Code called "Rest Client".
+In the last [post]({{< ref "literate1.md" >}}), we looked at the Rest Client extension for VS Code.
 We tlaked a bit about the benefits to taking a "literate" approach to exploring APIs, where your interactions are recorded in a text file with a simple format which you can share with colleagues and is readable without any special tools.
 In this article, we will look at some tools for Emacs that achieve this and more.

 ## Org-mode

-Next to Donald Knuth with LaTeX, Dominic Carsten should go down as one of the greatest yak-shavers of all time.
-Starting as a note taker, [Org mode][org] is today used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.
+tarting as a note taker, [Org mode][org] is today used for agendas and GTD systems, writing Ph.D theses, and publishing blogs like this one.

 Superficially, Org mode is an outline system alla Markdown: